 What we have discovered in our previous work is that some representations clearly help students apply their knowledge while others hinder application of knowledge.

-Our participants are children in kindergarten through middle school.
-At the present time, most of our research involves students in grades 3 and 6.
-These participants are students in local schools who have agreed to partner with us on our research.
-Also, each individual student needs parental permission prior to participating.
+Participants in our studies are students in local schools who have agreed to partner with us on our research.
+Each individual student needs parental permission prior to participating.

 In various studies, students will learn a new concept through a learning activity.
 These activities take place at the school.
 For some studies, the learning activities may take place on the Wright State University campus.
 One of our research associates will present the concept to the student either via computer or with physical material (for example physical manipulates or flash cards).
 The activities present information and also ask questions.
 All of the learning activities are designed ro be engaging.
 Most students find these activities to be fun!